 The Raccoon was then stuck with these dark rings on his tale, along with black sooted adroit hands from the torch he carried the night he stole the rings and the mask that he wore that night.
 The raccoon’s markings are a symbol of their greed, trickery, and cunning behavior.

 Raccoons are mentioned in Noah’s Ark story.
 They were once sleek and proud animals that soon got bored of eating berries, so God punished them by making them carnivores!
 When their hunger became unbearable late one night- clearly outdoing themselves on meat from unicorns–the raccoons picked locks with no sound until they found an open pen containing only two beautiful white horses which tasted just as sweet but not nearly enough to satisfy cravings as these pesky omnivore predators could relate?

-The raccoon symbolism for Christianity is what you’d call “a diligent worker” because it does what needs to be done until the job is finished which makes this animal worthy of praise and admiration!
-If we could all put our best foot forward every day as these little guys do–then the world might finally fall into a place where things will work out well in favor of those who deserve good fortune over bad luck!
+The raccoon symbolism for Christianity is what you’d call “a diligent worker” because it does what needs to be done until the job is finished, which makes this animal worthy of praise and admiration!
+If we could all put our best foot forward every day as these little guys do, the world might finally fall into place where things will work out well in favor of those who deserve good fortune over bad luck!

 Symbolism for the Chinese zodiac sign